MDU-PHL/covid-venn/README.md

 ## Data

 Covid-venn uses data from the [ncbi](https://www.ncbi.nlm.nih.gov/activ) and downloads the latest version of the database each time it runs.
-If the database is unavailable covid-venn will default to using a local copy of the database (which may be out of data).
+If the database is unavailable covid-venn will default to using a local copy of the database (which may be out of date).